If you are looking for good hostels in Chiang Mai, there are plenty. The same goes for hotels,

 Loi Kroh Road is probably the street closest to Khao San Road in Chiang Mai.
 It’s full of hostels, pubs, restaurants and massage shops where you can get a happy selection if you really want.

 It isn’t a dirty street and has a variety of accommodation options.
 Loi Kroh Road just has that tacky vibe about it when the sun goes down.
-Located between the moat and the Ping River you get easy access to the night bizarre and cabaret.
+Located between the moat and the Ping River you get easy access to the night bizarre and cabaret and the Bus Bar drinks are here each week (an awesome Couchsurfing event).

 Santitham is starting to develop with its own personality.
 This area is a great place to stay if you want to be outside the city in a quieter area, yet close enough to walk to everything.

-South of the Moat is the most ‘local’ section of the city and unless you have an accommodation choice you really want to stay in you can leave out this section of the city for short term stays.
+South of the Moat is the most ‘local’ section of the city and unless you have an accommodation choice you really want to stay in you can leave out this section of the city for short-term stays.
+If you are staying here long term, you should consider the neighbourhood Chiang Mai Land (yes that really is the name).
+Chiang Mai Land is a small suburb about a 6-minute drive from southgate.
+It’s definitely very quiet yet has easy access to one of the larger roads that allows you to get to Nimman without too many issues.
+I loved living in this spot.

 Cheap Accommodation Outside The Moat